• Skip to primary navigation

 About Me

 I am retired from the federal Canadian government.
 Married to a limey import, we have two incredible and interesting grown children.
-On August 20, 2020, we welcomed a little girl, Rhea, into our hearts and we now proudly bear the fabulous titles of Grandma and Grandad!
+On August 20, 2020, we welcomed a little girl, Rhea, into our hearts and we now proudly gained the fabulous titles of Grandma and Grandad!
+We are also expecting another grandchild in the Fall 2023.

 My husband and I also share our days with our current Boston Terrier named Tuppence, Second-of-her-Name.
 We love all dogs, but most especially our lovely Boston Terriers.